-There are several economical, healthy, and flavorful rice replacements that are simple to construct at home, whether someone is intolerant, wants to consume fewer carbohydrates or reduce their calorie consumption.
+There are several economical, healthy, and flavorful rice replacements that are simple to construct at home, whether someone is intolerant, wants to consume fewer carbohydrates or reduces their calorie consumption.
 If you wish to consume white rice, be sure to include lots of vegetables and herbs to boost the nutritional content of your meal.

 Barley is a versatile crop that comes in whole grain, pearled, flakes, and flour varieties.
 This grain offers several health advantages and is an excellent choice for people wishing to improve their dietary fibre intake.
 Lignans, which are antioxidants found in barley, effectively safeguard cells from harm.
 It may also aid in the reduction of cholesterol and the regulation of glycemia.